Red Hat Privacy Statement

 - Required Cookies.
 Required cookies are necessary to enable the basic features of the website to function.
 Red Hat uses some cookies that are required for the delivery of services on our websites.
 Cookies that are required allow us to maintain and improve the safety and security of our websites, authenticate account users, allow you to access your private accounts on our websites, allow you to sign into different portions of our websites with the use of only one login, balance the traffic on our websites, and remember items in your shopping cart.
 Cookies that are required are not used for marketing purposes.

 - Advertising Cookies.
 Advertising cookies are used to show you ads that are more relevant to you.
-We may share this information with advertisers or use it to better understand your interests.
-For example, advertising cookies may be used to share data with advertisers so that the ads you see are more relevant to you.
+We may disclose this information to advertisers or use it to better understand your interests.
+For example, advertising cookies may be used to disclose data to advertisers so that the ads you see are more relevant to you (e.g., targeted ads).
 In addition, we may use remarketing technology to advertise on other websites you may visit.
 In doing so, a third party may place or read a unique ad-serving cookie on your device and use technical information about your browser and your activity at a Red Hat website to serve advertisements to you on non-Red Hat websites.

 If you do not want your information to be stored by cookies, you can manage your cookie preferences by using the options and tools made available to you by either your web browser or Red Hat.
 You can configure your browser so that it always rejects these cookies or asks you each time whether you want to accept them or not.
 Your browser documentation includes instructions explaining how to enable, disable or delete cookies at the browser level (usually located within the “Help”, “Tools” or “Edit” facility).
 If a cookie manager has been implemented by Red Hat on the website you are visiting, the cookie tool will be displayed on the website during your visit (e.g., click the “Cookie Preferences” or similar link at the bottom of the website).
 You can use the cookie manager to set your cookie preference and to see a list of the cookies used on the Red Hat website.
 The cookie manager also provides information on the specific cookies used and the classification of the cookie (i.e., Required, Functional or Advertising).
 Whether you utilize the cookie manager or manage cookies at the individual browser level, please remember that Required cookies will remain and cannot be turned off.
 Please also understand that choosing to reject cookies may reduce the performance and functionality of our websites.